 Do not overload the electrical circuits.
-If an excessive load trips a circuit breaker, turn off all devices connected to the circuit, then switch the breaker back "ON."
+If an excessive load trips a circuit breaker, turn off all devices connected to the circuit, then switch the breaker back ON.

-A list of common AC powered devices and the approximate maximum current that they draw when operating is shown below.
-If you use an AC powered device that has an electric motor, such as a vacuum cleaner or electric drill, the device should have a "motor load plate" mounted on it.
+A list of common AC powered devices and the approximate maximum current that they draw when operating are shown in the Electrical Loads chart.
+If you use an AC powered device that has an electric motor, such as a vacuum cleaner or electric drill, the device should have a motor load plate mounted on it.
 This plate lists the current that the device draws while operating.